Integral Zariski decompositions on smooth projective surfaces: Introduction

 \section{Introduction}

-The bounded negativity conjecture (BNC for short) is one of the most intriguing problems in the theory of projective surfaces and can be formulated as follows. \begin{conjecture} \cite[Conjecture 1.1]{Bauer et al 2013} For a smooth projective surface $X$ over $\bC$ there exists an integer $b(X)\ge0$ such that $C^2\ge-b(X)$ for every curve $C\subseteq X$. \end{conjecture} \begin{remark} To the best of our knowledge, we collect some known cases of BNC as follows: \begin{enumerate} \item $X$ admits a surjective endomorphism that is not an isomorphism (cf. \cite[Proposition 2.1]{Bauer et al 2013}). \item $d(X)=1$ (cf. \cite[Theorem 2.3]{BPS17}), i.e. every pseudo-effective divisor $D$ on $X$ has an integral Zariski decomposition. \item $X$ satisfies the bounded cohomology property (cf. \cite[Proposition 14]{Ciliberto et al 2017}), i.e. there is a constant $c_X>0$ such that $h^1(\mathcal O_X(C))\le h^0(\mathcal O_X(C))$ for every curve $C$ on $X$. \item $X$ has the Picard number $\rho(X)\le2$ (cf. \cite[Proposition 2.6]{Li19}). \end{enumerate} This motivated the author of \cite{Li19,Li21,Li23,Li24} to study some smooth projective surfaces $X$ with either (i) $d(X)=1$ or (ii) which satisfies the bounded cohomology property. \end{remark} The geometric significance of Zariski-Fujita decomposition \cite{Fujita79,Zariski62} lies in the fact that, given a pseudo-effective integral divisor $D$ on $X$ with Zariski decomposition $D=P+N$ one has for every sufficiently divisible integer $m\ge1$ the equality
+The bounded negativity conjecture (BNC for short) is one of the most intriguing problems in the theory of projective surfaces and can be formulated as follows: \begin{conjecture} \cite[Conjecture 1.1]{Bauer et al 2013} For a smooth projective surface $X$ over $\bC$ there exists an integer $b(X)\ge0$ such that $C^2\ge-b(X)$ for every curve $C\subseteq X$. \end{conjecture} The geometric significance of Zariski-Fujita decomposition \cite{Fujita79, Zariski62} lies in the fact that, given an integral pseudo-effective divisor $D$ on $X$ with Zariski decomposition $D=P+N$ such that they are $\bQ$-divisors, $P$ is nef, and one has for every sufficiently divisible integer $m\ge1$ the equality